 As PDFs fall out of favour, content teams are increasingly looking to create interactive visual stories.

 This isn’t surprising.
-Done well, visual storytelling can win the attention of your audience, and help you get better results from your content.
+Done well, visual storytelling works.
+It can win the attention of your audience, and help you get better results from your content.

 In our experience at Shorthand, readers of interactive visual stories spend longer on the page, bounce less often, and are more likely to click any calls-to-action.